jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![lrsdone](img/lrsdone.jpg)

-Your DSVM is now set up to run U-SQL queries locally.
+Visual Studio Code is now configured to run U-SQL queries locally.

 <a name="Exercise3"></a>
-## Exercise 3: xxxxx
+## Exercise 3: Create U-SQL queries to view Rental Listings and Review information